yuxblank/RNgLogger/README.md

 ## Known Limitations
-- LoggerFactory cannot be referenced as a static member or constant because the Angular Platform is not available and any call to getPlatform will return null.
+- LoggerFactory cannot be referenced as a static member because the Angular Platform is not available and any call to getPlatform will return null.
     - use `private readonly logger: Logger = LoggerFactory();` and not `private static readonly logger: Logger = LoggerFactory();`